-Motorcycle deaths have been on the rise for most of the last fifteen years, with the preliminary number for 2012 estimated to have increased 9% over 2011 to over 5,000 fatalities.
+Motorcycle accident-related deaths have been on the rise for most of the last fifteen years, where the numbers for 2012 estimated have increased 9% over 2011 to over 5,000 fatalities.
 In Illinois, the death toll increased by an estimated 3% over the previous year.

-While some motorcycle accidents in Chicago may be attributed to the rider, many others are due to irresponsible driving of other motorists.
-54% of motorcycle fatalities in 2011 involved multiple vehicle crashes, and even some single motorcycle crashes may have been caused from motorcyclist crash avoidance measures.
+While some motorcycle accidents in Chicago may be attributed to the rider, many others are due to the irresponsible driving of other motorists.
+54% of motorcycle fatalities in 2011 involved multiple vehicle crashes, and motorcyclist crash avoidance measures may have caused even single motorcycle crashes.

 - 90% of motorcycle operators and 85% of passengers on motorcycles that were killed while riding were in accidents involving a motorcycle and a passenger vehicle.

 - 35% of the passenger vehicle driver errors in these accidents were failing to yield, compared to only 4% of the motorcycle operators.
 Although motorcycles are smaller than other vehicles, they are still easily seen when drivers are paying attention and are not distracted.

 - Most accidents happen on non-interstate roads.
 About 50% of these accidents occurred at an intersection.

 - Over 28% of the drivers of passenger vehicles in the study were charged with a moving violation contributing to the fatality accident.